 At which point we all fly away, leaving Dwight knee-deep in the swamp as all his worldly goods leave him behind.
 We’re too busy holding on as the Cabriolet twists and turns in the tornado vortex.
 This time we head deep into the swamp before splashing unceremoniously into the murky water.
 The car sinks to the swampy bottom..
 The water rushes in as the boys struggled to escape.

 I spot an inquisitive animal watching the struggles from the swamp bank.
-It looked like a giant rat.
+It looks like a giant rat.

 “Excuse me,” it speaks.
 “I am no ordinary rat.
 I am a Beaver Rat, called Coypu.”